-• Federal authority: Section 11401 of the Inflation Reduction Act 2022 (Public Law 117-169) created the Medicare Drug Price Negotiation Program at Section 1191 et seq. of the Social Security Act (42 USC 1320f).
-IRC Section 5000D imposes an excise tax up to 95% on manufacturers who refuse to negotiate, effectively forcing participation.
+• Federal authority: Section 11401 of the Inflation Reduction Act of 2022 (Public Law 117-169) created the Medicare Drug Price Negotiation Program at Section 1191 et seq. of the Social Security Act (42 USC 1320f).
+IRC Section 5000D imposes a steep excise tax on manufacturers who refuse to negotiate, effectively forcing participation.

-• Effective date: First 10 negotiated prices take effect January 1, 2026.
-Next 15 Part D drugs in 2027.
-Next 15 combined Part B and Part D drugs in 2028.
-20 additional drugs per year thereafter.
+• Effective date: The first 10 negotiated prices took effect January 1, 2026.
+The next 15 Part D drugs follow in 2027, 15 combined Part B and Part D drugs in 2028, and 20 additional drugs per year thereafter.

-• Selection criteria: Top 50 negative Part D spending drugs without generic or biosimilar competition.
-Small-molecule drugs eligible 9-12 years after FDA approval; biologics 11-13 years.
+• Selection criteria: The top 50 highest-spend Part D drugs without generic or biosimilar competition.
+Small-molecule drugs become eligible 9 years after FDA approval; biologics at 11 years.

-• For Georgia families: Lower per-fill cost-sharing at the pharmacy counter.
-Slower accumulation toward $2,000 OOP cap.
-GeorgiaCares (1-866-552-4464) provides free counseling on how MFPs affect your plan.
+• For Georgia families: Lower per-fill cost-sharing at the pharmacy counter, and slower accumulation toward the $2,100 out-of-pocket cap.
+GeorgiaCares (1-866-552-4464) provides free counseling on how the negotiated prices affect your plan.,

-• Constitutional litigation: Merck, BMS, Boehringer Ingelheim, AstraZeneca, Novartis, Novo Nordisk, and Janssen filed federal lawsuits.
-Courts have largely sided with the government; the program continues. :::
+• Constitutional litigation: Merck, Bristol-Myers Squibb, Boehringer Ingelheim, AstraZeneca, Novartis, Novo Nordisk, and Janssen filed federal lawsuits.
+Courts have largely sided with the government; the program continues.

 • Interfering in negotiations between drug manufacturers, pharmacies, and Part D plans